 One way to shrink your ecological footprint is to power your tiny home with solar electricity.
 In order to do this, you’ll need to understand how solar electric systems work, what they’re made of, and how they are built and hooked up.
 We cover all of this, plus go into the pros and cons of off-grid solar systems vs. grid-tied systems, and how to determine how much electricity you’ll actually need in your tiny home.

 Learn how to design your own house, customized for your life!
 Happy, comfortable, and un-cramped tiny living is all about design.
 A few hundred square feet can feel like a closet or a whole spacious home, depending on how it’s laid out.
 Plus, having a solid design makes the entire building process more smooth, allowing you to organize your space, materials, and budget.

-We don’t just give you a bunch of prefab designs — instead, we teach you how to design your own tiny (or not-so-tiny) dream home.
+We don’t give you a bunch of prefab designs — instead, we teach you how to custom design your own tiny (or not-so-tiny) dream home.

 Tiny House Water Systems

 Water flowing in and out of your tiny home will make it way more functional.
-Whether you choose to just have a sink inside and seperate a composting toilet or outhouse, or multiple sinks and a flush toilet, there are many options for tiny house water systems.
-We teach you about several of them, including pros and cons, so that you can make the best choice for your particular needs and situation.
+Whether you choose to just have a sink inside and a separate composting toilet or outhouse, or multiple sinks and a flush toilet, there are many options for tiny house water systems.
 We’ll cover:

 - Rainwater catchment

 - Water hookup to city water or a well